 “Da, they are not being too careful.
-They use Tor, but they don’t use hotspots much.
+They could use Tor, but they don't, or even hotspots.
 They should bounce around Starbucks, McDonalds, like that.
-Some of them do, which is why they are more trouble to find, but not the three we have, same beginning IP.”
+Some of them do, which is why they are more trouble to find, but not the three we have, same beginning IP for each.”

 Janah, “We could have cut to the chase, all I have to do is call a couple of contacts and we’ll have exact locations.
 Is mindthief one of the three?”

 “Nyet, going for him next, he has been trickier, does not matter, we will locate him.”

 “Sloane, helps, but not as good as Cassandra.
 Show her what to do, she will do it until I tell her to stop.”